yussif758/SPROCKET-CENTRAL/README.md

   Frequency score = ```=PERCENTRANK.INC($C$2:$C$3494,C2,1)*10```

-- Monetary : The sum of amount generated from purchases for a period of time.
+- Monetary: The sum of amount generated from purchases for a period of time.

   Monetary score = ```=PERCENTRANK.INC($D$2:$D$3494,D2,1)*10```

-The RFM value is the summation of the scores.
+- RFM values: The RFM value is the summation of the scores.

   RFM value = Recency score + Frequency score + Monetary score

+  RFM score = ```=VLOOKUP(I3,$N$7:$O$18,2,FALSE)```

 ### Cutomer Segmentation

+Customrs are now segmented based on their RFM score.

   |RFM score|Customer Segmentation|
   |------|-----|
   |10 - 8|Top customer|